Siuli-Sharon-Sabnam/Medicine-Recommendation-System-Personalized-Medical-Recommendation-System-with-Machine-Learning/Readme.md

 ### 🌐 Flask App Integration
 Powered by a **Flask web application**, making the system lightweight, fast, and accessible from any device with a browser.

-### 🔒 Privacy and Security
-We prioritize user privacy.
-Your health information is handled with the utmost confidentiality, following industry-best security practices.

-### 🔁 Continuous Improvement
-As more data is collected, our ML models retrain and improve continuously to deliver even more accurate recommendations over time.

 ---

 ## 🛠️ Tech Stack